railsadminteam/rails_admin/docs/railsadmin-dsl.md

 Be careful, if you exclude fields before anything is added, this will instead add all other fields, which might not be what you expect (especially since fields ordering will be frozen).
 See https://github.com/sferik/rails_admin/issues/859 for an example.

-But you can then use include_all_fields to add all default fields:
+You can use include_all_fields to add all default fields:

 Example: